Emulator Issues #3866

 Also, wich game are you refering to?

-#4 Updated by justin.sweglar about 9 years ago
+#4 Updated by justin.sweglar over 9 years ago

 Hmm.
 I thought Billard combined the wiimote plugins into one.
 Anyways the plugin I ran into those problems were with the Original plugin.